 This duty covers the provision of childcare for children and young people with SEND.

 Information on childcare, including free childcare and early learning for some two year olds with special educational needs and disabilities, and funding for providers to support children with additional needs, can be found in our Childcare section.

 You may also wish to look at Contact a Family's guide to Childcare for families with disabled children.

 Who can help me find a childcare place?

-Full details on registered early years and childcare providers in Cambridgeshire can be found in the Family Information Directory.
+Full details of local registered early years and childcare providers can be found in the Cambridgeshire Online Directory.
 You can also contact the Families and Childcare information helpline on 0345 045 1360 If you need help finding a place, they can refer you to our specialist childcare adviser who can offer telephone advice and assistance.